McCache/McCache-for-Python/docs/TESTING.md

 * More detail logging will require more processing.
 The tests disable logging with the `-L 0` CLI option.
 * The more nodes, the longer it takes to for the other nodes to receive message.  **5** nodes have about **8** seconds latency when tested with very high frequency updates (<= `0.005` ms snooze).
 * Anecdotally, it does **not** look like `time.sleep( 0.0001 )` can yield accurate precision for the stress test.
+* Minimize the running of back ground processes, such as virus scan, for it takes away processing from the running Python processes.
 * Python is not known for it performance and we should **not** expect `McCache` to out performance Python's inherent limitation.
 * `McCache` can handle heavy update/delete against it.
     * If you do **not** have an use case where the cache is pounded **less** than once every **10**ms, sustained for **10** minutes, `McCache` may be suitable for you.